themeum/wp-crowdfunding/readme.txt

 New: Added Gallery Image Uploader in the Campaign Form
 Fix: Translation Issue on Campaign Countdown Text
 Fix: Social Share Button Not Working in Single Campaign Page
+Fix: Changed the Name to be the Username in CF Dashboard Profile Section

 = 2.0.9 =
 Fix: Translation issues